 At this time also he was deeply interested in so-called “prophetic” truth.
 Here he was quite as fortunate in finding a key to unlock the secrets of prophecy.

-He formed the friendship of a profound scholar whose prophetic teaching was most helpful.
-He divided prophecy into various periods, and showed that the prophetic outlook was gradually developed as time went on so that the later prophets saw much of the future which was invisible to the earlier seers.
+He formed the friendship with a profound scholar whose prophetic teaching was most helpful.
+He divided prophecy into various periods and showed that the prophetic outlook was gradually developed as time went on so that the later prophets saw much of the future which was invisible to the earlier seers.
 But Mr. Gelesnoff did not rest with the light thus received, but carried it on to its logical conclusion, showing that there was truth in Paul’s epistles beyond what all the prophets have revealed.
 He has since set forth a brief outline of this scheme for the study of prophecy in a small pamphlet, “Five Great Prophetic Periods.”

 WRITINGS AND ENGAGEMENTS

-Throughout his ministry he made much of future prophecy, and his elucidation of Daniel is a notable contribution to eschatology, as presented in “The Coming Conflict, or The Time of the End.”
+Throughout his ministry, he made much of future prophecy, and his elucidation of Daniel is a notable contribution to eschatology, as presented in “The Coming Conflict, or The Time of the End.”
 But it never became a passion with him as some other truths, such as the problem of evil, prophecy in its past accomplishments, or the reconciliation of the universe.
-The reason for this doubtless lies in the fact that prophecy has its proponents with whom, in a large measure, he was in agreement, but he felt the need of championing such truths as found only opponents, and were buried under theological rubbish heaps, waiting for some one who dared to bring them forth.
+The reason for this doubtless lies in the fact that prophecy has its proponents with whom, in a large measure, he was in agreement, but he felt the need of championing such truths as found only opponents and were buried under theological rubbish heaps, waiting for someone who dared to bring them forth.

-In the summer of 1908 he gave lectures on the Old Testament at the Northfield Conference with much acceptance.
+In the summer of 1908, he gave lectures on the Old Testament at the Northfield Conference with much acceptance.
 A minister who heard him told a friend that he never in his life had heard such a remarkably able exposition of the Old Testament as Mr. Gelesnoff gave there.
 The London Christian of September 24, 1908, had this to say of him, “Among the most highly esteemed Bible teachers at Northfield, Mass., is Mr. V. Gelesnoff, of New York.
 A Russian by birth, Mr. Gelesnoff is deeply versed in Holy Scripture, and for some years past has been in growing request for addresses on the teaching of God’s Word.
-It is understood that in the near future he will be more free to respond to requests to conduct meetings in series.”
+It is understood that in the near future, he will be more free to respond to requests to conduct meetings in series.”

 We next find him devoting his time to the work of “The Evangel and Bible Study Movement.”
 This consisted of a committee organized with the object of providing courses of systematic Bible instruction, evangelistic meetings and special services to meet the spiritual needs of the churches.

 In 1909 he removed his headquarters to Minneapolis and spent considerable of his time lecturing there and in other parts of the Middle West.
-He lectured in Galt, Paris, And Toronto, Canada, and in a number of cities and towns in Illinois, Minnesota and Wisconsin.
+He lectured in Galt, Paris, And Toronto, Canada, and in a number of cities and towns in Illinois, Minnesota, and Wisconsin.
 He gave a series of lectures at the Northwestern Bible School in Minneapolis.

-Up to this time his public teaching had not been sufficiently heretical to call forth much opposition.
+Up to this time, his public teaching had not been sufficiently heretical to call forth much opposition.
 He was so greatly encouraged by the hearty reception he received and the attendance at his classes that he urged his California friend to join him and together they would carry the truths they both loved to the many hungry saints.

 But while in the Northwestern Bible School differences of doctrine and other causes led to a severance, and he continued his classes in a private house.
 The fruit of his labors was a small class, which has continued ever since, and which is still loyal to the truth which he taught them.